Pasir Mas railway station

 The Pasir Mas railway station is a Malaysian railway station located at and named after the town of Pasir Mas, Kelantan.
 It is also the starting interchange of the disused Rantau Panjang Line.
 A new railway station which replaced the original railway station was completed in July 2008.

 From Pasir Mas there is a railway straight to Kuala Lumpur.
 The railway starts from Gemas.
 From Pasir Mas, there are several small stations en route like Temangan, Tok Uban and many more.
 This railway also connects to Kuala Kerai Station, one of the largest stations in Kelantan.
 A small station near this area is named Jerek.
 This station is also mostly used as a commerce hub for the city area.

+There are restaurants nearby and benches to sit.